-3.4.7 Further information regarding these visas and the visa application process can be found at www.eta.homeaffairs.gov.au including authenticating Taiwanese passports.

-3.4.8 Special Purpose Visas (SPV) are a class of temporary visa taken to have been granted by operation of law to certain persons or classes of persons.

-3.4.9 SPV holders are not required to complete an application form provided they belong to any of the following classes of persons:

-- a.
-Members of the armed forces of France, Papua New Guinea, Republic of the Philippines, Singapore, Turkey, USA, Malaysia and New Zealand under the Status of Forces Agreement (SOFA) travelling on duty (movement orders issued from an official source of the relevant country) and holding military identity documents; - b.
-Members of Asia Pacific armed forces (Brunei, Fiji, Malaysia, Thailand or Tonga) travelling on duty and holding military identity documents and movement orders; - c.
+- 3.4.8 Further information regarding these visas and the visa application process can be found at www.eta.homeaffairs.gov.au. - 3.4.9 For industry users (travel agents and airline representatives), additional guidance is available through the Australian ETA APP Guidance notes (pdf). - 3.4.10 The Australian ETA APP can be downloaded from the Apple Store or Google Play at Australian ETA APP. - 3.4.11 The industry channel for ETA lodgment is no longer available to airlines to apply for ETA on behalf of passengers. - 3.4.12 Special Purpose Visas (SPV) are a class of temporary visa taken to have been granted by operation of law to certain persons or classes of persons. - 3.4.13 SPV holders are not required to complete an application form provided they belong to any of the following classes of persons: - a.
+Members of the armed forces of France, Japan, Papua New Guinea, Republic of the Philippines, Singapore, Turkey, USA, Malaysia and New Zealand under the Status of Forces Agreement (SOFA) travelling on duty (movement orders issued from an official source of the relevant country) and holding military identity documents; - Members of Asia Pacific armed forces (Brunei, Fiji, Malaysia, Thailand or Tonga) travelling on duty and holding military identity documents and movement orders; - c.
 Members of Commonwealth armed forces travelling on duty (movement orders issued from an official source of the relevant country) and holding military identity documents (Antigua, Bahamas, Barbados, Belize, Canada, Grenada, Jamaica, Mauritius, New Zealand, Papua New Guinea, Saint Lucia, Saint Vincent and the Grenadines, Solomon Islands, St Christopher and Nevis, Tuvalu, and the United Kingdom of Great Britain and Northern Ireland); - Members of the civilian component of SOFA provided they hold passports and certificates stating that the person is a member of the civilian component of the armed forces of the relevant country; - e.
-Dependants of SOFA, Asia Pacific and Commonwealth armed forces listed above provided they hold a passport and either movement orders or certificates stating they are a spouse or a dependant of a member of the armed forces, or the civilian component of the armed forces of the relevant country, and are accompanying or joining that member; - f.
+Dependants of SOFA (excluding dependents accompanying a Japanese SOFA member), Asia Pacific and Commonwealth armed forces listed above provided they hold a passport and either movement orders or certificates stating they are a spouse or a dependant of a member of the armed forces, or the civilian component of the armed forces of the relevant country, and are accompanying or joining that member; - f.
 Airline crew members travelling as passengers in the course of employment, who will be departing Australia as crew of an aircraft ("positioning crew"), provided they are in possession of a letter from the employer regarding aircrew status, purpose of travel and arrangements for departure from Australia within 5 days ("Certificate of Status") This SPV arrangement is not for air crew seeking to work specifically on domestic sectors or to perform other duties in Australia.
 An appropriate visa should be applied for in these cases; and - g.
-Transit passengers (not applicable to stateless persons and refugees) who are direct transit passengers arriving and departing by aircraft are taken to hold a special purpose visa provided they: - i will be continuing their journey to a third country by the same or a connecting aircraft within eight hours of arrival in Australia; - ii do not leave the airport transit lounge except to continue their journey;
+Transit passengers (not applicable to stateless persons and refugees) who are direct transit passengers arriving and departing by aircraft are taken to hold a special purpose visa provided they: - will be continuing their journey to a third country by the same or a connecting aircraft within eight hours of arrival in Australia; - ii do not leave the airport transit lounge except to continue their journey;